nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 * Send messages to the SUPL server
 * Receive messages from the SUPL server
-* Send A-GPS data to the GNSS module
+* Send A-GNSS data to the GNSS module

 These functionalities are implemented using a set of callback functions.
 Both the buffers and the pointers to the callback functions are passed to the SUPL client library through the :c:func:`supl_client_init` function.